koupypavel/school_projects/README.md

 PDS - Raspberry Pi project that goes deeper into linux networking and usage of XDP to speed up rounting on Debian based OS - Raspbian.

 SEN - ESP32 based embedded device used for ultrasonic water level measurement.
-Battery powered, charched by small solar cell.
+Battery powered, rechargeable by a small solar cell.
 MQTT data broadcast to connected WI-Fi.

 SIN - Demonstration of usage home automatization framework with ESP based HW examples